-The Difference Between El Niño And La Niña, And How They Impact Global Weather And Climate Patterns
+El Niño And La Niña – What They Are, Their Differences, And How They Impact Global Weather And Climate Patterns

-In recent years, two weather phenomena known as El Niño and La Niña started getting widespread attention due to their impact on global weather events.
+Two types of weather phenomena, known as El Niño and La Niña, are gaining increased attention due to their significant impact on global weather events.
 We examine what they are and how they differ.

-El Niño is a series of atypical weather patterns caused by the warm Pacific Ocean deviating from its normal flow and accumulating at the South American west coast.
-La Niña forms when water flows towards the Southeast Asian coast, resulting in an upwelling of cold water near the South American coast.
+El Niño is a series of atypical weather patterns caused by unusually warm ocean water in the Pacific shifting eastward and accumulating along the west coast of South America.
+La Niña forms when stronger trade winds push warm water toward Southeast Asia, resulting in an upwelling of cold water near the west coast of South America.

 In recent years, the term “El Niño” started surfacing in weather forecasts and the news as a result of its widespread impact on global weather, specifically the resulting droughts in some parts of the world.
 Inevitably, its counterpart, “La Niña,” also started getting attention.